Five new and popular Home Assistant Lovelace custom cards

-In the example above, the list is limited to three entries in its collapsed few, it is sorted to display devices with the lowest battery percentage at the top, and it uses dynamically coloured icons.
-You can display secondary information (text, attribute name or state property name) and configure a charging indication.
+The example above showcases its capabilities, with the list limited to the top three entries when collapsed, sorted to put devices with the lowest battery percentage in pole position, and adorned with dynamically coloured icons.
+The ability to display secondary information and configure a charging indication adds further layers of detail.

 ApexCharts Card: Fancy graphs for your Home Assistant Dashboard